citusdata/citus_docs/use_cases/multi_tenant.rst

 .. note::

   This guide is designed so you can follow along in your own Citus database.
 This tutorial assumes that you already have Citus installed and running.
-  If you don't have Citus running, you can setup Citus locally using one of the options from:ref:`development`.
+  If you don't have Citus running, you can setup Citus locally using one of the options from :ref:`development`.

   You'll run the SQL commands using psql and connect to the Coordinator node: